morgoth/hubot-trello_actions/README.md

-# Hubot script for sending actions feed to campfire
+# Hubot script for sending actions feed

+It will fetch actions feed every 1 minute.

 ## Instalation